 - Some environmental risk factors interact with intracellular signaling pathways and can impair neurodevelopment.
 For example, exposure to PCB and PBDE (chemicals used in plastics, construction, flame retardants, etc.) seems to alter a signaling pathway, leading to abnormalities in dendritic growth and neuronal connectivity, a key feature of ASD (Modabbernia A, 2017).

 Gut health – As we have seen in our previous articles on the Gut Brain Axis (Anxiety, ADHD 1, ADHD 2, ASD 1), the gut microbiome is an important environmental factor that influences symptoms of various conditions, including ASD.
 Research has increasingly observed that children with ASD have distinctive gut microbiomes compared to neurotypical children (Kang DW, 2019).
 Thus through the microbiome-gut-brain axis, gut health influences ASD.
+Treating the gut is an important part of finding autism solutions.

 Gastrointestinal (GI) symptoms, such as abdominal pain, gas, diarrhea, constipation and flatulence, are common in people with ASD (Li Q H. Y., 2017).
 Constipation is found to be the most prevalent symptom (85%) in children with ASD (Li Q H. Y., 2017).